Midnights: Lyrics and themes

 Jack Antonoff co-wrote 11 and co-produced all 13 tracks with Swift on the standard edition.

 Aaron Dessner worked on four tracks for the 3 a.m.
 Edition.

 For the standard edition of Midnights, Swift wrote 11 of the 13 tracks with Jack Antonoff, who had worked with her on every album since 1989 (2014).
 She wrote "Vigilante Shit" alone and "Sweet Nothing" with Joe Alwyn, who is credited under the pseudonym William Bowery.
 Other co-writers include Zoë Kravitz and Sam Dew ("Lavender Haze"), Jahaan Sweet and Sounwave ("Lavender Haze" and "Karma"), Keanu Beats ("Karma"), and Lana Del Rey ("Snow on the Beach", also featured artist).
 An extended 3am Edition containing seven additional tracks was written by Swift, who co-wrote four tracks with Antonoff and three with Aaron Dessner.
 Dew and Sounwave also shared writing credits on the track "Glitch".

 Swift framed Midnights as a concept album inspired by her "sleepless nights", informed by five themes: self-hatred, revenge fantasies, "wondering what might have been", falling in love, and "falling apart".
-She had used midnight as a lyrical motif to depict romantic sentiments of vulnerability, yearning, sensuality, or being haunted by past memories.
+She had used midnight as a lyrical motif to depict romantic sentiments of vulnerability, yearning, sensuality, or being haunted by memories.
 Expanding on these connotations, Midnights situates Swift's narrator as a woman examining her own psyche during the afterhours, when she confronts her reckonings about both her past and her future.
 A personal album, it again employed the autobiographical songwriting that had characterized Swift's albums before Folklore and Evermore, which consisted of fictional narratives and character studies.

 The songs in Midnights are backward-looking contemplations on Swift's life, using confessional lyrical details that allude to her personal life and public image.
 The songs address diverse moods and emotions: self-criticism, self-confidence, ruminations on past decisions, hopes, fears, regrets, fantasies, and infatuation.
 (Note: Attributed to Esquires Alan Light, NMEs Hannah Mylrea, PopMatterss Rick Quinn, Pitchforks Quinn Moreland, and Entertainment Weeklys Allaire Nuss) Some music journalists argued that the broad themes resulted in Midnights being a loosely defined concept album; Alan Light of Esquire thought that the concept-album designation was questionable, despite the songs altogether constructing a cohesive record.
 Many songs are about those emotions ensuing from love.
 "Maroon" is about the haunting memories of a long-gone romance, while "Snow on the Beach" describes two people falling in love with each other at the same time.
 Swift ruminates over a broken relationship and how things could have turned out differently in "Question...?" and ponders the anxiety of falling in love again in "Labyrinth".